 Applications for the 2022/23 Landecker Democracy Fellowship are now closed.
 To be notified when the Call for Applications opens for next year’s cohort, please fill out this form.

-In partnership with the Alfred Landecker Foundation, Humanity in Action launched the Landecker Democracy Fellowship in 2020.
-Each year, the Fellowship brings together 30 diverse leaders from the European Union, the United Kingdom and the United States who spend one year on creating projects that reinvent democratic spaces, strengthen social cohesion and build connections across communities.
-With financial support, the second cohort of the #LandeckerFellows work together from November 7, 2021 to November 6, 2022.
-They build community and maintain close ties to the Alfred Landecker Foundation and theHumanity in Action alumni networks beyond their Fellowship.
+Humanity in Action launched the Landecker Democracy Fellowship in 2020 in partnership with the Alfred Landecker Foundation.
+Annually, the Fellowship brings together 30 diverse leaders from the European Union, the United Kingdom, and the United States who spend one year creating projects that reinvent democratic spaces.
+Each year, the Fellowship focuses on a different set of democratic challenges.
+With our financial support, programming, and guidance, the third cohort of #LandeckerFellows will work together from November 20, 2022 to November 19, 2023.
+They will build community and maintain close ties to the Alfred Landecker Foundation and theHumanity in Action alumni networks beyond their Fellowship.

 Our goal for this Fellowship is to build a new generation of leaders who shape democracy and community-building through their approaches to political and societal challenges.
 We support them in their efforts to bring about societal change and to strengthen democracy.
 Our Fellows plan, design, and implement civic engagement projects in public spaces both on- and offline, in local, national, regional, or international settings.
 By fostering strong partnerships, our intention is for our Fellows to develop a meaningful and sustained impact in society.